 Approach your test in a calm and controlled manner; keeping your nerves in check is a big part of how to pass a driving test.
 Our article on beating driving lesson nerves can come in equally useful for controlling driving test nerves.

 You’ve been practising for this moment for ages.
-Don’t let negative thinking get the better of you at the last minute.
+One top driving test tip is don’t let negative thinking get the better of you at the last minute.
 Just keep thinking “I’ve done this a hundred times before” before each manoeuvre, junction, roundabout or any other element of the test that you find challenging.

-Stalling, providing it doesn’t happen in a dangerous situation, is not an instant fail.
-Neither is getting a manoeuvre wrong (providing you don’t hit the kerb or fail to make proper observations).
+Plus, remind yourself that small mistakes like stalling (providing they don't happen in a dangerous situation) won't result in an instant fail.
+Neither will getting a manoeuvre wrong (providing you don’t hit the kerb or fail to make proper observations).
 If you feel that a manoeuvre isn’t going well, just calmly start again.

-This one’s simple, book a driving lesson for right before your test to ensure that you’re on top form.
+This driving test tip is simple; book a driving lesson for right before your test to ensure that you’re on top form.

 Dressing smart for the big day is one of those strange driving test tips that we hear repeated every now and again.
 If you’re the sort of person who’d be dressing up anyway, then feel free.
 Otherwise, just wear what you’re comfortable in (within reason; PJs and Ugg boots might be pushing it a bit far).
 There’s no point putting on a dinner suit to impress the examiner; they only care about your driving.
 If you’re really worried about dressing properly, check out our post on what to wear for a driving test.

 The best driving test tip you can follow is being confident in your driving instructor.
 A good instructor will not send you to your test until you’re ready and they’ll work hard to make sure that you’re well-prepared.
 If you’re looking for your perfect driving instructor or have been learning to drive for a while and just fancy a change, enter your postcode to get matched with a trusted Midrive instructor.